Ciaran1981/geospatial-learn/README.rst

 geospatial-learn
 ============

 Geospatial-learn is a Python lib for using scikit-learn, xgb and keras models with geo-spatial data.
 Some raster and vector manipulation is also included.
 The aim is to produce convenient, relatively minimal commands for putting together geo-spatial processing chains and using machine learning (ML) libs.
 The name is a play-on of scikit-learn, though I really ought to think of something better.
 The functions are mainly a collection resulting from my own research area of remote sensing and image processing; hence some of it may be esoteric but there are some fairly typical processing tasks too.
+Thought it better to have these up here in case they are of use.

 - There is a 'raster' module for (you guessed it) raster/image processing.
 This is not exaustive set of functions of course, just things that have been convenient and repeated such as I/O, masking, some filtering.